 - Luxury: Villa Buena Onda.
 It’s up in the hills so you get an amazing view of all of Coco.
 It’s adult only so perfect for honeymooners and couple getaways.

 - Mid range: Hotel Puerto del Sol.
 This hotel is very close to the beach and town.
-It is recently renovated and has a pool, restaurant and fairly spacious rooms.
+It is renovated and has a pool, restaurant and fairly spacious rooms.

 Hopefully this list gave you some ideas of the amazing day trips from Playas del Coco.
 These are also great day trips from the Hotel Riu Guanacaste which is about 30 minutes from Coco.
 If you need recommendations for tour companies, please contact us.